typedb/typedb-docs/0001-typedb/02-dev/09-best.md

 The following principles are considered being useful to take into account when you develop a more sophisticated database schema:

-* When inserting instances of a relation, it is not necessary to define all of its **roleplayers**.
+* When inserting instances of a relation, it is not necessary to define all of its **role players**.
 But this represents an incomplete information state, such as a marriage in which only one of the spouses is known.
 While a relation can be instantiated with only one role player, and sometimes a relation can logically exist without some of its role players, it's not always the case.
 So an instance of a relation can imply the existence of its missing role players.